Policies

 Communications

 Important school information, notices and reminders are generally sent home in students' folders on Thursdays.
 Updated PTA information will also be sent via Wildcats E-mail.
+Parent bulletins will be sent home periodically via email.
+For important reminders and events, the principal may record and send a Connect-Ed call to home phone numbers to provide parents with important information.

 Discipline

 The optimum atmosphere for learning is our goal.
 Every effort will be made to create a positive, wholesome atmosphere.
-However, any misconduct that disrupts class work or invades the rights of others will not be tolerated.
+However, any misconduct that disrupts class work or affects the rights of others will not be tolerated.
 In no case will a child be kept after school without first notifying parents or caregivers.
 Please refer to the Seven Locks Student's Rights and Responsibilities Policy for additional information.

 Forgotten Homework, Musical Instruments, Lunch, etc.